We manage about 217 miles of gravel roads, which connect area agriculture, tourism, recreation and homeowners.

 - Surface stabilization and dust control

-Gravel roads designated as Public Dedicated Roads (sometimes called Local Access Roads) are not maintained by Washington County.
+Some gravel roads are designated as Public Dedicated Roads (sometimes called Local Access Roads) and are not maintained by us.
 Adjacent property owners are responsible for their maintenance.
 A County Right-of-Way Permit is required for road improvements.

 Privately funded road improvement projects

 Privately funded road improvement projects generally involve converting gravel roads to hard-surface roads.
 Other improvements, such as drainage projects, may also be eligible.
-Property owners have three options to privately fund these projects on Washington County roads:
+Property owners have three options to privately fund these projects:

 - Local Improvement District (LID)

 For properties on Public Dedicated Roads, or Local Access Roads, only the Right-of-Way Permit option is possible.

 Property owners need to obtain a Right-of-Way Permit before beginning work.
 For road classification information, call us at 503-846-ROAD (7623).